 EARS Format (legacy — 6-month backward-compatibility window)

 Five patterns cover all requirement types.
 Each pattern has a specific use case and test strategy.
-The 88 existing SPECs continue to use EARS notation and are valid for 6 months from the v3.0.0 release per the lint engine's backward-compatibility policy.
+Pre-v3 SPECs (those authored before GEARS became canonical) continue to use EARS notation and remain valid per the lint engine's backward-compatibility policy.

 See EARS deep dive with examples per pattern for use cases, examples, and test strategies for Ubiquitous, Event-Driven, State-Driven, Unwanted, and Optional requirements.